oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/fmw-domain-home-in-image/_index.md

     weblogic.domainUID: fmwdomain
 spec:
   # The WebLogic Domain Home
-  domainHome: /shared/domains/fmwdomain
+  domainHome: /u01/oracle/user_projects/domains/fmwdomain

   # The domain home source type
-  # Set domain home type to PersistentVolume for domain-in-pv, Image for domain-in-image, or FromModel for model-in-image
+  # Set to PersistentVolume for domain-in-pv, Image for domain-in-image, or FromModel for model-in-image
   domainHomeSourceType: Image

   # The WebLogic Server image that the Operator uses to start the domain